JieunSong/Jieun-Song_Personal-Website/content/home/about.md

 # About
 I'm an assistant professor in the [School of the Humanities & Social Sciences at KAIST](https://hss.kaist.ac.kr/) (the Korea Advanced Institute of Science and Technology).
 I was a postdoctoral researcher in the [Dept. of Speech, Hearing and Phonetic Sciences at University College London](https://www.ucl.ac.uk/pals/research/speech-hearing-and-phonetic-sciences) from October 2017 to August 2020. <br/>
 Using electroencephalogram (EEG), I’m interested in investigating how listeners process information (e.g., acoustic, lexical) in the speech signal in real time.
-My recent research has primarily focused on speech processing by second-language listeners, and how listening effort modulates specific aspects of speech perception.
-I am also involved in other projects on child language acquisition, second-language speech learning and Korean prosody.
+My recent research has primarily focused on speech processing in adverse conditions (e.g., in background noise, non-native listeners), and how listening effort modulates specific aspects of speech perception.
+I am also involved in other projects on child language acquisition and Korean prosody.
+I've recently received a research grant from the KT Corporation and embarked on an exciting project on naturalness of synthetic speech.

 FYI, my first name is pronounced [tɕi ɨn].